 Location tracking

-RaceRanger tracks the GPS position of officials on course so the team can see where everyone is on the map.
-This helps with coordination — knowing which officials are near an incident, who’s covering which section of the course, and whether anyone has moved out of position.
+RaceRanger shows officials' positions on the course map so the team can see where everyone is — which officials are near an incident, who's covering which section, and whether anyone has moved out of position.
+Other officials with map access can see your position while a race is active.

 Who is tracked